joshuachinemezu/ci-toastr/README.md

     $this->load->library('toastr');

+If you are using composer run

+composer require joshuachinemezu/ci-toastr

 Create a file in your application/views folder and name it "alert.php".
 Paste the following code in it.

         <script src="https://cdnjs.cloudflare.com/ajax/libs/toastr.js/latest/js/toastr.min.js"></script>